novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 "I'll do it.
 The match."

 "Really?
-You'll really compete against ComBrain?"
+You'll really compete against Komnoe?"

 "Yes, that's right.
 If you keep your promises, I believe I should take the initiative."